-World’s top emitter China aims to go carbon neutral by 2060
+China, top global emitter, aims to go carbon-neutral by 2060

 “We aim to have CO2 emissions peak before 2030 and achieve carbon neutrality before 2060,” he said.

-Many countries have pledged they will aim to go carbon neutral by 2050, including the European Union.
+Several other major emitters have set earlier deadlines, with the EU aiming to be carbon neutral by 2050.
+Frans Timmermans, who leads the EU executive’s efforts on climate change, welcomed Xi’s announcement.

+“We need decisive action from every country to keep temperatures under control, tackle climate change and keep our planet inhabitable,” he said.

 The United States has so far not set such a goal.
-President Donald Trump, who once describing climate change as a hoax invented by China, has started the process of pulling the U.S. out of the Paris accord.
+President Donald Trump, who once described climate change as a hoax invented by China, has started the process of pulling the U.S. out of the Paris accord.